naser-papi/promptonia/notes.md

-# subject to mention in post
+# subject to mention in the post
 - 1- usign @ in password
 - 2- add linkedIn provider
 - 3- adding signbox